Limitations, Scaling, Caching and DRM

 Scaling the delivery of a VOD2Live produced livestream should be approached in the same way as scaling a regular livestream:

-In addition to the above, the use Prefetch headers provided by Origin is recommended to allow caches to prefetch media segments and get them as soon as they're available.
+In addition to the above, the use Prefetch Headers is recommended to allow caches to prefetch media segments and get them as soon as they're available.

 Simply pre-caching of a (big part of a) VOD2Live livestream before you make it available may seem like an attractive option, but is not recommended.
 For one, simply pulling (part of) the livestream through your caches won't work because the timing information and potential SCTE 35 markers inside those segments won't match those that Origin will generate when the stream will be made available at a later time.
 Second, if the time of the server would be adjusted to take this into account, there is still the problem of security, as the stream will now be present on a potentially publicly shared location (e.g., a CDN).

 Scaling the input of a VOD2Live produced livestream on the other hand, works different than for a regular livestream, as you're working with VOD assets instead of a Live ingest as input.
 This means that on the storage side, scaling recommendations follow those of a VOD setup (i.e., Recommendations for VOD).

 At the moment, input for VOD2Live must be encoded with segment alignment between audio and video, e.g., 25 fps video with a 48 frame GOP and using 48kHz audio, or other values that match up in duration.
 Otherwise, audio will drift during playback.
 This means dropped frame rates are currently not supported.
 For more information about stream alignment, please refer to Content Preparation.